fferrin/google-images-downloader/README.md

 # Google Images Downloader

-**google-images-downloader** is a project for easily download a lot of images from Google Images with a given query.
+**google-images-downloader** is a project for easily download tons of images from Google Images with a given query.

 Are you mastering your computer vision skills (like me)?
 Do you need a lot of images to test your models but you don't want to download them by hand? **google-images-downloader** is here to help you!